zedlopez/ifm/Writing with Inform.md

 	Use fast route-finding.
 	Use slow route-finding.

-If neither is specified, "fast" is used where the project uses the Glulx virtual machine (see the Settings panel), and "slow" on the Z-machine, where memory is tighter.
+If neither is specified, `fast` is used where the project uses the Glulx virtual machine (see the Settings panel), and `slow` on the Z-machine, where memory is tighter.
 Fast route-finding is ideally suited to situations where dozens of characters are constantly route-finding through the map as they meander around in a landscape.

 ### See Also